Stocks and Oil Fall as Coronavirus Cases Surge

 By Joanne Chiu

-U.S. stock-index futures, global stocks and oil prices fell in Asian trading hours on Monday, rattled by the coronavirus pandemic and delay in Washington over an economic rescue package.
+U.S. stock-index futures, global stocks and oil prices fell early Monday, rattled by the coronavirus pandemic and delay in Washington over an economic rescue package.

-Tougher restrictions from governments world-wide to combat the coronavirus have led to lockdowns in cities and stoked fears about the impact on economic activity.
+Tougher restrictions world-wide to combat the coronavirus have led to lockdowns in cities and stoked fears about the impact on economic activity.

-U.S. lawmakers and administration officials had hoped to reach an agreement on a $1.3 trillion deal so both chambers of Congress could approve it on Monday.
-But the package hit a procedural roadblock in the Senate on Sunday, a sign of political discord in the midst of a national emergency.
+U.S. lawmakers and administration officials had hoped to reach an agreement on a $1.3 trillion deal so both chambers of Congress could approve it Monday.
+But the package hit a procedural roadblock in the Senate Sunday, a sign of political discord amid a national emergency.

+S&P 500 futures fell nearly 4%, after briefly falling further to hit the maximum 5% loss allowed in a single session.
+That suggested U.S. shares would face further pressure Monday.
+Last week, the Dow Jones Industrial Average and S&P 500 indexes registered their worst weeks since October 2008.

 "The futures market is really getting hit on the fact that the stimulus and fiscal relief package was falling foul of the political impasse in the Senate," said Andy Maynard, managing director of equities sales and trading at China Renaissance Securities.